Systemx-ai/Pilot-X/research/research.md

 Pros and cons of using an E2E neural networks.
 - Pro:- Can be trained over all categories using a single loss function.
-- cons:- cannot support different models.
+- cons:- cannot support different car models.
+We need to be able to support different car models.

 ### Questions